-Did you know a three bedroom house with an office can be considered a four bedroom house?
-This not only affects your property value but also your home insurance.
+Did you know a three-bedroom house with an office can be considered a four-bedroom house?
+This not only affects your property value but also your thatched house insurance.

-The necessity of working from home saw people becoming inventive and creative.
-Suddenly the understairs cubby hole took on new meaning.
+The necessity of working from home meant people became inventive and creative.
+Suddenly the under stairs cubby hole took on new meaning.
 Overnight, desks, office chairs, desk lighting and desk organisers were installed.

 The old outhouse became a hub of activity, turned into a New Age/Space Age room – housing computers, a desk, books, office furniture, plants and perhaps a candle or two.
 And of course, the spare bedroom, previously home to old shoes, empty boxes, discarded clothes and general junk, was transformed into a light, bright workspace.

-But whilst you congratulated yourself for being inventive and remaining productive at work (with the help of online video calls, emails and messaging platforms), did you consider the implications around your insurance when you changed the spare bedroom into an office?
+But while you congratulated yourself for being inventive and remaining productive at work (with the help of online video calls, emails, and messaging platforms), did you consider the implications around your insurance when you changed the spare bedroom into an office?

-For example, your four-bedroom house is now (in your view) a three-bedroom house, as only three bedrooms out of the four have beds – right? – wrong.
+For example, your four-bedroom house is now a three-bedroom house, as only three bedrooms out of the four have beds – right?
+Not quite.
 Many insurers will still consider you as living in a four-bedroom property.

 If you have converted your attic into an office space, let your insurers know – for your peace of mind around being properly protected.
 Insurers need to have the correct information to make sure a claim isn’t rejected because of incorrect information around the type of home you have.